 Employment law for employers: What’s changing in 2017?

 With employment law legislation changing with such regularity, it can be difficult for business owners to keep up-to-date with the latest developments.
 Let’s be honest, keeping on top of what is new in employment law can be a challenge.
 But with a number... [read more...

 Half of all women have been ‘sexually harassed at work’

 Research by the TUC suggests that more than half of women have experienced some form of sexual harassment at work.
 In most cases, the perpetrator was male, with one in five women (17%) reporting harassment by someone with authority over them.... [read more...

 Think your boss can’t read your Facebook messages?
 Think again

 Picture the scene: it’s 4 o’clock on a Friday afternoon in January.
 You’ve finished your report, made all your calls and finally cleared the last of the festive decorations from your desk.
 What to do in that last hour before the weekend?
 A glance... [read more...

 Goodbye Compromise Agreements; hello Settlement Agreements

-“Compromise Agreements" are now known as "Settlement Agreements" and are used to allow an employer and employee to terminate their employment relationship on agreed terms.
+'Compromise Agreements' are now known as 'Settlement Agreements', and are used to allow an employer and employee to terminate their employment relationship on agreed terms.
 What is a Settlement Agreement?
 Settlement Agreements are commonly used to settle an... [read more...